tjip1234/cell_tracing/README.md

 4. **Memory issues with large images**:
    - Consider resizing images before processing
    - Close other applications to free memory
-   - Use "light" smoothing for large images

 ### Performance Tips

-- **For better skeletonization**: Use "gentle" method with "medium" smoothing
+- **For better skeletonization**: Use "zhang" with "heavy" smoothing and then use the connect endpoints option
-- **For faster processing**: Use "zhang" method with "light" smoothing
-- **For noisy images**: Use "gentle" method with "heavy" smoothing
-- **For clean manual masks**: Use "watershed" method with "light" smoothing

 ## File Structure